Nonparametric estimation of trawl processes: Theory and applications: Introduction

 \subsection{Overview}

 This article develops the nonparametric estimation theory for \emph{trawl processes}, investigates the finite sample properties of the corresponding asymptotic results in a simulation study, and illustrates the new methodology in an empirical application to high-frequency financial data.
 Trawl processes are a class of continuous-time, strictly stationary, infinitely divisible processes.
 A trawl process $X=(X_t)_{t\in \mathbb{R}}$ is defined as a L\'{e}vy basis $L$ evaluated over a trawl set $A_t$, which is typically chosen as a subset of $\mathbb{R}^2$.
 I.e.~we set $X_t=L(A_t)$, for $t\in \mathbb{R}$; the mathematical details will be provided in the next section.
 What makes trawl processes great candidates for applications is the fact that their marginal (infinitely divisible) distribution and their serial dependence can be modelled independently of each other.
-What is more, they can be viewed as a universal class for modelling stationary stochastic processes with infinitely divisible marginal law, since for any infinitely divisible law, there exists a trawl process which has that particular law as its marginal distribution, see \citep[p.~1535]{BN2011}.
-Combining this fact with the discussion in \citep[p.~1527, 1535]{WolpertTaqqu2005}, we can deduce that any stationary infinitely divisible process with a differentiable covariance function that is non-increasing and convex on $(0, \infty)$ can be written as a trawl process.
+What is more, they can be viewed as a universal class for modelling stationary stochastic processes with infinitely divisible marginal law, since for any infinitely divisible law, there exists a trawl process which has that particular law as its marginal distribution, see \citet[p.~1535]{BN2011}.
+Combining this fact with the discussion in \citet[p.~1527]{WolpertTaqqu2005}, we can deduce that any stationary infinitely divisible process with a differentiable covariance function that is non-increasing and convex on $(0, \infty)$ can be written as a trawl process.
 Moreover, the type of serial dependence is fully determined through the choice of the trawl set and allows for both short- and long-memory settings.
-Given the breadth of phenomena which can be modelled by trawl processes, there has been a lot of interest in trawl processes recently; hence we will briefly survey the related literature.
+Given the wide range of phenomena that can be modelled by trawl processes, there has been significant recent interest in this area.
+Therefore, we will briefly survey the related literature.